[Web dev for beginners] Package managers

 • Linux has a variety of package managers.
 You need to find out which one works best with your distribution.

-An important native shell command: curl
+An important shell command: curl

-When working with HTTP(S), there is one very useful native shell command: curl.
+When working with HTTP(S), there is one very useful shell command: curl.
 It may already be installed on your operating system.
 You can check like this:

 curl -h